SanaMochi/CS100-Fall-2019-rshell/README.md

 * Sana Mohiuddin, 862075288, smohi002@ucr.edu

 <h1> Introduction </h1>
-We have created a shell in C++ called rshell, which is able to do the following:
+We have created a shell in C++ called rshell using a composite pattern to do the following:

 1. Print a command prompt (e.g. `$`)
 2. Read in a line of command(s) (and connector(s)) from standard input
-3. Execute the appropriate commands using `fork` , `execvp` , and `waitpid`
+3. Parse the input and execute the appropriate commands using `fork` , `execvp` , and `waitpid`
+4. The connector class inherits from and references the command class (making connecto a composite) If the commands are connected by:
+    * ";" : execute both
+    * "&&" :  execute the next command if the previous one passed
+    * "||" : execute the next command if the previous one falied

 <h1> Diagram </h1>